vvaezian/metabase_api_python/README.md

 ```python
 mb.create_card(card_name='test_card', table_name='mySourceTable', column_order=['myCol5', 'myCol3', 'myCol8'])
 ```
-- All or part of the function arguments and many more information (e.g. visualisation settings) can be provided to the function in a dictionary (using the *custom_json* parameter).
+- All or part of the function parameters and many more information (e.g. visualisation settings) can be provided to the function in a dictionary (using the *custom_json* parameter).
 ```python
 mb.create_card(custom_json=myCustomJson)
 ```